joemoose/psiops/docs/character.md

 | 52 | **Representative**: Describe your vision for a world where psionic abilities have been publicized and normalized.
 Advance if you fostered empathy and understanding between psionically enabled humans and the rest of the world.
 | 53 | **Return**: Describe the faraway place or time you hail from and the improbable circumstances that left you stranded here.
 Advance if you made progress toward returning home or made contact with someone from that place.
 | 54 | **Retired**: Describe your past exploits, your retirement, how you returned to action, and why you can't go home yet.
 Advance if you made significant progress toward returning home or demonstrated that an old dog can still learn new tricks.
 | 55 | **Rookie**: Describe your ideal "first mission" experience.
-Advance (and choose a new role) if a mission goes exactly as you'd hoped.
-If it doesn't, advance (and keep this role) if your teammates stepped in at the last moment to save you from certain death.
+Advance (and choose a new drive) if a mission goes exactly as you'd hoped.
+If it doesn't, advance (and keep this drive) if your teammates stepped in at the last moment to save you from certain death.
 | 56 | **Scholar**: Describe the esoteric subject you’re most curious about.
 Advance if something you learned brought you closer to unlocking the ultimate secrets of that subject, or if you brought a prize specimen to the end of the mission.
 | 61 | **Skeptic**: Describe your meticulously vetted, rational worldview.
 Advance if you offer an honest, reasonable explanation for an unfamiliar paranormal phenomenon you encounter and are proven correct.
 | 62 | **Slacker**: Describe how difficult it is to find a cause, a purpose, or something to fight for.
 Advance if you overcame a challenge or secured a valuable item far beyond your expected ability.